Today In History

 Octavian arrived in Alexandria and Cleopatra was already dead.
 She had killed herself three days earlier — asp or hairpin, the sources disagree.
 Mark Antony had done the same just before.
 Octavian's real problem wasn't mourning, it was treasure.
 Egypt's grain fed the whole empire.
 Its gold funded everything.
 He renamed himself Augustus, kept the Egyptian gods in their temples, and made the whole country his personal property.
 Not Rome's.
 His.
 That one decision funded Roman dominance for generations.

-Gaius Julius Civilis, a Romanized Batavian officer, turned his military training against Rome and rallied the Germanic tribes of the lower Rhine into open revolt.
-The rebellion exploited the chaos of the Year of the Four Emperors and briefly established an independent Gallic Empire before Vespasian's legions crushed it.
+Gaius Julius Civilis, a Romanized Batavian officer who had served in the Roman auxiliary forces for twenty-five years, turned his military training against the empire and rallied the Germanic tribes of the lower Rhine into open revolt.
+The Batavian rebellion exploited the political chaos of the Year of the Four Emperors, when Rome's attention was consumed by civil war.
+Civilis briefly established an independent state in the Rhine delta before Emperor Vespasian dispatched reinforcements that crushed the rebellion and restored Roman authority along the frontier.

 Japan's Empress Suiko needed the Sui emperor to take her seriously.
 She dispatched a scholar named Ono no Imoko to China's court with a letter that opened: "The Son of Heaven where the sun rises sends this to the Son of Heaven where the sun sets."
 The Sui emperor was furious.
 But Imoko came back anyway, and came back again.
 Japan returned home with writing systems, Buddhism's formal architecture, and the concept of a centralized state.
 The letter was impertinent.
 It worked.